MatthewFBrooks/Kingdom-Manager/README.md

 It can also be used to keep track of troop counts, and whether the troop in question consists of levied troops or mercenaries:
 ![Kingdom Manager - troops display](https://user-images.githubusercontent.com/83547705/116820577-7a682d80-ab3b-11eb-992d-8382f7b72f4f.png)
 ![Kingdom Manager - add troop display](https://user-images.githubusercontent.com/83547705/116820713-f82c3900-ab3b-11eb-9287-f5223452de8a.png)

+This project is released under a GPL3+ license.